Boca Raton Old City Hall: Boca Raton History Museum

-The Boca Raton History Museum is located in downtown Boca Raton, Florida.
+The Boca Raton History Museum is located in downtown Boca Raton, Florida, at the old city hall.
 Sponsored by the Boca Raton Historical Society, whose offices and library are located there, it is also the welcome center for Boca Raton.
-The building it is housed in was Boca Raton's original town hall, which began as a commission in 1926 to well-known architect Addison Mizner, designated by the Boca Raton Council as town planner; some of his elegant details have been preserved, together with antiques, some of them Spanish, from his collection.
-(Because of Mizner's bankruptcy later that year, the building was completed by architect William E. Alsmeyer.)
-It also housed Boca's first fire bay (fire station), which now houses the museum's gift shop, Boca Raton's police station, and its first library.
-A small second floor, not currently (2016) open to the public, provided housing for the fire chief.
+Some of Addison Mizner's elegant architectural details have been preserved, together with antiques, some of them Spanish, from his collection.
+(Because of Mizner's bankruptcy in late 1926, the building was completed by architect William E. Alsmeyer.)
+It also housed Boca's first fire bay (fire station), which now serves as the museum's gift shop, Boca Raton's police station, and its first library.
+A small second floor, not currently open to the public, provided housing for the fire chief.
 The Boca Express Train Museum, a few blocks away, is also operated by the Historical Society.